Bonding Materials for Titanium & Zirconia Frameworks

 Ceramic Spheres |

-Yes — for mechanical retention | Yes — sandpaper-like texture |
+Yes — for mechanical retention | Yes — for mechanical retention |

 |